 Undoubtedly password protection of your Excel workbook weighs higher in every aspect, be it your personal data or business/work related ones.
 To give you a helping hand in protecting your vital data, we have included how to create password protected Excel file for different versions of Excel.

-- On the popup window you will be asked to enter the password.
-Key in a desired password and re-enter to confirm.
+2. On the popup window, you will be asked to enter the password.
+Key in the desired password and re-enter to confirm.

-- Select if other protection options you want.
+3. Select if other protection options you want.
 Click ‘OK’ > ‘Save’.
-This is how you get to create password for Excel file.
+This is how you get to create a password for Excel file.

 Note: Memorize this password as losing it might be a real trouble, as you get locked away from the Excel file forever, unless you take help of third party tools.
 The ‘Info’ tab ensures whether an Excel worksheet has been locked or not.